zkamvar/isc-proposal/isc-proposal.md

 <!--
 Who are the people responsible for actually delivering the project if the proposal gets accepted and are already signed up and rearing to go?
 -->
-Dr. Zhian N. Kamvar---Lead Developer
+Dr. Zhian N. Kamvar (Lesson Infrastructure Developer, The Carpentries)---Lead Developer
-Dr. Toby Hodges---Community Advocate
+Dr. Toby Hodges (Director of Curriculum, The Carpentries)---Community Advocate
-Dr. Kari L. Jordan---Supervisor
+Dr. Kari L. Jordan (Executive Director The Carpentries)---Supervisor

 ### Consulted